aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 Use `hypothesis` for testing the graph algorithms (details TODO)

+Submit the files

+- `graphs.py`
+- `trams.py`
+- `test_graphs.py`
+- `test_trams.py`

-Submit the files `graphs.py` and `trams.py` via the same GitHub repository as in Lab 1.
+via the same Git repository as in Lab 1.
+Do this by reporting in Canvas that your lab is ready to be graded.